2018 United States House of Representatives elections in New York: General election

+Predictions

+Campaign

+On August 11, 2018, Collins announced that he would withdraw from his re-election campaign after being arrested for insider trading.
+Removing himself from the ballot would have required Collins to be nominated as a dummy candidate in another election or to move his legal place of residence out of state (he has additional homes in Florida and the District of Columbia).
+On September 17, 2018, Collins announced that he had changed course and would campaign for re-election in November after all.

-Potential
+Potential Republican replacements

 Following Collins's August 11 announcement that he would withdraw from the race, as many as 20 candidates expressed interest in the Republican nomination.
 (Collins later changed course and opted to seek re-election.)
 Among them were the following: